Prisoners plead for air conditioning in lawsuit against Florida corrections department

 Soon after, J.B. was found unresponsive, his mouth gaping open, the lawsuit says.

-Attorneys said that on the day the 81-year-old died, the exhaust fans in his dorm weren't working and the heat index had climbed to 104 degrees Fahrenheit (40 degrees Celsius).
-Living in the prison's unairconditioned cells could feel like “being locked in a sardine can with no air to breathe,” an inmate identified in the lawsuit as G.M. said, and the heat had taken a toll.
+Attorneys said that on the day the 81-year-old died, the exhaust fans in his dorm weren’t working and the heat index had climbed to 104 degrees.
+Living in the prison’s unairconditioned cells could feel like “being locked in a sardine can with no air to breathe,” an inmate identified in the lawsuit as G.M. said, and the heat had taken a toll.

+TIMELINE: 2 dead after 8 people shot during Hallowen celebration in downtown Orlando

 The lawsuit filed this week by the prison reform advocacy group Florida Justice Institute says that heat at the facility has contributed to the deaths of four people there and that prison officials have failed to take “meaningful action” to mitigate the risk posed to the elderly and disabled inmates in their care.